SyabAhmad/collaborative-editing-system/frontend/FRONTEND_README.md

 - **Protected Routes**: Routes are protected with authentication checks
 - **State Management**: Context API for auth and document state
 - **API Integration**: Axios-based service layer for backend communication
+- **Real-time**: Uses Server-Sent Events (SSE) for presence and a WebSocket channel for low-latency edit updates

 ## Setup & Installation